yannikkellerde/GNN_Hex/more_questions.md

   - Can be cut to ~ 1/4 if no dead and captured analysis, but that increases game lengths and average graph sizes by a lot.
 	- Hard to optimize staying with python + Graph-Tool.
 	- Dead and captured anaylsis could be sped up by un-generalizing (e.g. only look for cases that are actually possible in hex-graphs and not for general shannon-node-switching games.
 + Convert graph: Converting from graph-tool representation of my game to representation that my pytorch-geometric model can process takes far too long.
-Unfortunately, hard to optimize in current framework.
+The reason for this is that because I currently use graph-filtering, the vertex indices in graph-tool have the wrong format and I have to reindex all edge indices.
+I could and probably should delete vertices instead of filtering out.
+However this makes some other things more difficult such as tracking the correspondence between vertices and board states for visualization.
 + NN prediction: In total these are 200 GNN predictions, with batches of 128 graphs each.
 Comparably very fast.
 We should aim to make this the bottleneck.

 https://github.com/bhansconnect/fast-alphazero-general show how alpha-zero can be done with multiprocessing in python.
 However, it will be more tricky with GNNs, based on the way batching works in pytorch-geometric.
 Also, even with 8 or 16 cpu threads, running the env will still be the major bottleneck.

++ We can reduce the amount of required make\_moves in MCTS significantly by caching the graphs at each node.
+However this requires us to copy a lot of graphs, which is also expensive.
++ Graph-tool includes a information on how to extend it's c++ backend https://graph-tool.skewed.de/static/doc/demos/cppextensions/cppextensions.html.
+It may be possible to write the make\_move and remove\_dead\_and\_captured function in c++ while keeping the rest of the code in python.

+There is a lot to optimize before we can run any meaningful experiments.
+Also, I think there is no way around cpu multiprocessing in the end.
+There are a few things I can think of optimizing in the current python implementation, but it might also make sense to implement some parts in C++.